Chomzy003/DSA-Documentation-/README.md

 Data were outsourced from open source

 ### Tools Used
-- Ms Excel (for Data Cleaning)
+- Ms Excel (For Data Cleaning)
     - For Data Collection
     - For Data Cleaning
+        1. Data Manipulation
+        2. Data Munching
-- SQL Server (for Querying and Analysis)
+- SQL Server (For Querying and Analysis)
-- Power BI (for creating a report)
+- Power BI (For creating a report)
-- Ms Power Point (for Presentation)
+- Ms Power Point (For Presentation)